 Students who have a financial need according to federal criteria and who complete the foundation graduation program, may be eligible under the T.E.X.A.S.
-Grant Program, Teach for Texas Grant Program, and Future Texas Teachers Scholarship Program for tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions.
+Grant Program and the Teach for Texas Grant Program for tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions.
 Certain students who graduate early may also be eligible for the Texas First Scholarship Program.